 Matt Weatherly, based in the United States, has gained wide acclaim for his designs produced in collaboration with the American furniture company BDI.
-Weatherly, inspired by Danish modern design, attended Denmark’s Design School to enhance his understanding of architecture and woodworking and earned a degree in Industrial Design from the Pratt Institute in Brooklyn, New York.
+Weatherly, inspired by Danish modern design, attended the Royal Danish Academy of Fine Arts to enhance his understanding of architecture and woodworking and earned a degree in Industrial Design from the Pratt Institute in Brooklyn, New York.

 At BDI, Weatherly has specialized in designing office suites, media consoles, and work modules that are versatile, functional, and modern.
 His work incorporates wood, glass, and metal materials with minimalist finesse, reflecting his dedication to creating aesthetically innovative furniture that is highly functional and designed with nature in mind.